Yoan Leviev: Art Education

+Art Career

-Leviev was a member of the innovative Plovdiv School of the 1960s - a group which also included Encho Pironkov, George Bozhilov, Dimitar Kirov, Kolyo Vitkowski and Hristo Stefanov, known as the "April Generation".
+Leviev was a member of the innovative Plovdiv School of the 1960s.
+This group also included Encho Pironkov, George Bozhilov, Dimitar Kirov, Kolyo Vitkowski, and Hristo Stefanov, known as the "April Generation".

-Leviev's work encompasses the fields of easel and monumental painting, mural paintings, decorative panels and mosaics.
+Leviev's work encompasses easel and monumental painting, mural painting, decorative panels, and mosaics.
 From 1970 onwards, he held numerous solo exhibitions in Plovdiv, Sofia, Varna and abroad, including in Warsaw, Prague and Los Angeles.